edouardkoehn/FlyStability/README.md

   --help                          Show this message and exit.
 ```
 ### 7) Train Flybrain population specific
+Similar pipeline to the previous one but this time the shift and the gains parameter are shared across neuron populations.
+We can define the population based on the neurotransmitter type or the cell type.
 ```bash
 % train_flybrain_pop --help
   Pipeline to train an RNN model constrained on the flybrain connectome.